ImSejin/common-utils/README.md

         .as("dates should contain '2001-01-01' or '2000-01-02': '{0}'", dates)
         .containsAny(LocalDate.of(2001, 1, 1), LocalDate.of(2000, 1, 2))
-        .as("dates should not have date in leap year: '{0}'", dates) .noneMatch(LocalDate::isLeapYear); // Will throw IllegalStateException on this step.
+        .as("dates should not have date in leap year: '{0}'", dates)
+        // Assertion will fail and throw IllegalStateException on this step.
+        .noneMatch(LocalDate::isLeapYear);
 ```

 ### Constants